 All cells are descendants from cells that have divided and cells must divide to produce ancestors.
-Descendants "follow" (kids follow parents so kids are descendants of their parents) but ancestors "precede" (parents are ancestors to their children).
+Descendants "follow" but ancestors "precede.

 By definition a mother cell divides into two daughter cells.
-Each cell division is a cellular "generation" in which a parent (mother cell) gives rise to offspring (two daughter cells).
+Each cell division is a cellular "generation" in which a parent gives rise to offspring (two daughter cells).